Zap is a free improvisation game about telling stories with your friends through news

 Zap is a love letter to and satire of the exciting and sometimes exaggerated world of 21st century news media.
 It was inspired by the opening sequence and bonus material of Zack Snyder’s Dawn of the Dead, the Tech Support RPG by James Mullen, watching international news channels for days on end, and more than anything the impromptu sessions of Zap that I played with my brothers many years before I had given it a name or even considered it a game.

-Zap was designed by Jakob Kallin and published as part of the Tabletop Software suite.
+Zap was designed by Jakob Kallin and published as part of the Tabletop Software suite, with sound design by Linus Kallin.
 If you have questions or feedback, I would love to hear from you.